SoumyaK23/AI-Product-Manager-Nanodegree/Project 1: Create Medical Image Annotation/readme.md

 ## Project files
 1. An HTML Instructions_Preview.html file that includes your instructions, examples, and some sample test questions (as can be seen when you save a job and Preview the result.
 2. A pdf Proposal file, which is a writeup that details your design considerations and strategies for quality assurance.

+## Steps

+1. Create job using appropriate template: Since this is a annotation task, I have used <Strong>Image Categorization</strong>